bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

       label storage=xxx pool=yyy slots=1-5,10 barcodes

 list
-   :index:`[TAG=Console->Command->list] <triple: Console; Command; list>` The list command lists the requested contents of the Catalog.
+   :index:`[TAG=Console->Command->list] <single: Console; Command; list>` The list command lists the requested contents of the Catalog.
 The various fields of each record are listed on a single line.
 The various forms of the list command are:

    .. code-block:: bconsole
       :caption: list